FbW36/uib-sass-intro/README.md

 This command specifies an entry folder (`sass`) and an output folder (`styles`).
 The output folder is not tracked in version control.
 The files that are outputed are the ones that you need to include in your HTML - browsers only understand CSS.

+In addition, start the live server from Visual Code to view the site.

 ## Resources